 Fifteen percent of the world are disabled, according to WHO.
 Roughly 40 million Americans are disabled according to PEW.
 Your level of ability is decided by YOU.
 Therefore participation in Swedish proverbs may vary which is why we need public services; people to do everything from making coffee to coffins.
 Along the spectrum from cradle to grave are multiple opportunities to invest in each other so more of us could be considered for the Lawn of the Month Club; public education, health insurance, mental health clinics, addictions recovery, restorative justice, birth control, non-violent communication, trauma-informed journalism, affordable housing and free manure.
 Instead we continue to invest in war, punishment and Ben & Jerry’s which have made hospitals, jails and mental health clinics very busy, underfunded and therefore understaffed.

 This year Massachusetts proposed a mandate that would enforce patient caps for nurses.
 The proposal is being met with angry mobs of hospital execs who say there aren’t enough nurses to implement the mandate, some nurses are already taking excessive Diet Coke breaks and the costs to hire more help could force some centers to close.
 What is to become of Downton?
 I wonder how much the angry execs make?
 And now I shall be burned at the stake.
 Massachusetts.
 Salem.
 Anyway, back to cake and cortisol.
 We’re being asked to do more with less which is not only burning out a shrinking workforce, it’s leading to a decline in the quality of service, resulting in poor outcomes and a sicker, under-educated, underdeveloped population, not to mention fatal errors.
+According to a study conducted by Johns Hopkins medical errors are the third leading cause of death in the United States.
+Roughly 250,000 people die receiving healthcare in part because we, as healthcare providers, spend more time staring at computer trying to find a billing code than we spend looking at our patient.
 I suppose the five guys who run everything might enjoy lording over a world full of graveyards and prisons but for now there’s still hope.

 Thanks to ACE’s research we’re gathering data on the prevalence and impact of childhood trauma, how it can set us up for a shortened life full bad choices we wouldn’t be making if someone would just show us a better way.
 No doc, we’re not all veterans but each of us are fighting our own war.
 My naturopath was the first doctor who cried when I told her about my childhood.
-While I grateful and taken aback by her compassion, it also made me feel…diminished? guilty? embarrassed? at first.
+While I was grateful and even taken aback by her compassion, it also made me feel…diminished? guilty? embarrassed? at first.
 I might’ve felt stronger if she’d high fived me and hit me with a splash of Gatorade.
 Instead I went back to therapy and started drinking holy basil.
 Together we got my anemia into remission and my hormones more balanced.
-Works in progress are we.
+We’re all works in progress.

 In support of caseload caps and other forms of building workforce resilience, why not make cortisol testing part of the process?
-Instead of measuring productivity against capitation targets, set insurance rates against staff ratio determined by the toll service takes on providers.
-Then continue to invest in widespread resilience building through the theory and practice of trauma-informed care; a term many within the movement find limiting.
+Instead of measuring productivity against capitation targets established by the man behind the curtain, set insurance rates against staff ratio determined by the toll the service takes on providers, while simultaneously investing in widespread resilience building through the theory and practice of trauma-informed care; a term many within the movement find limiting.
 The Collective Compassion Movement?
+Sane Solutions for a Septic World?
 How to be Human Initiative?
 Suggestions are welcomed.

 Either way it wouldn’t hurt to establish a new measure of profit.
 We’re doing it backwards and feeling the pain.
 Flip the script.
-We say who, we say when, we say how much.
+We say who, we say when, we say how much, but only if you’re in private practice or Kit DeLuca.
+Managed care is the industrial strength version human service.
+Wear gloves.
+It stings.
 Lots of organizations have workplace wellness tests and incentives like walking groups (I hide and smoke in the shrubbery.), healthy lunch clubs (I eat salad in front of you and binge all night.), hydration challenges (I pee in pools?) and personal health assessments which come with things like free first aid kits.
 Your blood pressure’s through the roof.
 Here’s a band-aid.
 Exactly.

 ps: I feel horribly guilty writing 2000 words of something that isn’t my book but this piece wouldn’t budge till I got it out.
 Hooray for Saturday and Sunday.